-Take a comprehensive battlefield tour of the battle of the North Anna; May 23-24, 1864.
+Take a comprehensive battlefield tour of the Battle of the North Anna, which was fought May 23-24, 1864.

-Your private battlefield tour of the North Anna will start at the Carmel Baptist Church where you will meet your own battlefield guide.
-Receive a tour introduction and hear about Robert E. Lee and Ulysses S. Grant’s exhausted army as they make their way closer to Richmond.
+Your private battlefield tour of the North Anna will start at the Carmel Baptist Church, where you will meet your own battlefield guide.
+Receive a tour introduction and hear about Robert E. Lee and Ulysses S. Grant’s exhausted armies as they make their way closer to Richmond.

 Go to the vicinity of Jericho Mills where General Gouverneur K. Warren, The Savior of Little Round Top, was trying to cross the North Anna River.
-Warren will get the surprise of his life when a very aggressive Confederate attack tries to push his force back into the river!
+Warren would go on to get the surprise of his life when a very aggressive Confederate attack tried to push his force back into the river!

-We’ll also hear about how this is the fastest-growing battlefield in Virginia.
-We’ll learn how the American Battlefield Trust, National Park Service, and Hanover County have acquired various portions of the battlefield in less than 20 years.
+We’ll also hear about how this is the fastest-growing battlefield in Virginia as the American Battlefield Trust, National Park Service, and Hanover County have acquired various portions of the battlefield in less than 20 years.

 The tour will conclude at Hanover Junction, where two major Confederate railroads intersect, and we will learn the fate of both sides.

 Note: Robert E. Lee’s Inverted-V defenses require a challenging 2-mile round-trip hike with steps and inclines/declines.
 It is not for those with any mobility or medical challenges.
-This portion of the tour can be replaced with another alternative tour activity if need be.
-Please let us know your physical ability in advance of the tour.
+This tour portion can be replaced with another alternative tour activity if needed.
+Please let us know your physical ability before the tour.

 Let us show you the way as you relax and skip the self-guided tour hassle.
 Your own battlefield guide will meet you in front of the Carmel Baptist Church.